ljharris23/public-downscaling-cgan/README.md

 You should have two main datasets:
 1. Forecast data (low-resolution)
-2. Truth data, for example radar (high-resolution)
+2. Truth data, for example radar (high-resolution).
+This may contain missing data.

 All images in each dataset should be the same size, and there should be a constant resolution scaling factor between them.
 Enter this downscaling factor in `downscaling_factor.yaml`, along with a list of `steps` that multiply to the overall factor.
 In the original paper, we use 10x, with steps of 5 and 2.
 See `models.py` for exactly how these are used in the architecture.